swyxio/ai-notes/README.md

 Forks

+- https://github.com/lkwq007/stablediffusion-infinity Outpainting with Stable Diffusion on an infinite canvas.
 - https://github.com/basujindal/stable-diffusion
   This repo is a modified version of the Stable Diffusion repo, optimized to use less VRAM than the original by sacrificing inference speed.
 - https://github.com/hlky/stable-diffusion ([here is](https://www.reddit.com/r/StableDiffusion/comments/x28a76/stable_diffusion_web_ui/) another fork that might be better)